naka53/alpha/README.md

 # alpha
 alpha is a simple kernel rootkit (Linux arm64) to attack the TrustZone.
-He erases the smc_handle function of the kernel to hook calls to the SMC instruction.
+He erases the smc_handle function of the kernel to hook SMC Call.
 It has been tested on a Linux kernel 4.19 with OP-TEE 3.5.0 but should work with any other TrustZone implementation.

 ### __arm_smccc_smc (arch/arm64/kernel/smccc-call.S)